named-data/NDN-CCL-API/interest.rst

 Interest Constructor (copy)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Create a new interest as a deep copy of the given interest.
+Create a new Interest as a deep copy of the given interest.

 :[C++]: